Tsuey/L4D2-Community-Update/README.md

 Kerry Davis has approved sharing of the non-encrypted VScript files.
 You can do whatever you want with them.

-However, if you intend to use these files as a template for your own mods (deleting everything in "anv_mapfixes.nut" and "anv_versus.nut"), please rename "mapspawn.nut" to "mapspawn_addon.nut" which will allow you to not override the base game fixes.
+However, if you intend to use these files as a template for your own mods (replacing "anv_mapfixes.nut" and "anv_versus.nut" entirely), please rename "mapspawn.nut" to "mapspawn_addon.nut" which will allow you to not override the base game fixes.

 Alternatively, if you're a server admin already settled with your Stripper:Source files, create an empty "mapspawn.nut" file to opt-out!